grobenmarketing/r7-creative-branding/Brand Pillars/01-brand-positioning.md

    - DIY social media (gave up after 3 weeks)
    - Cheap freelancers (no strategy, no results)
    - Expensive agencies (thousands spent, no ROI)
+   - Website and Canva templates (no intention, not appealing)
+   - "Good enough" marketing message (Incomplete profiles, website copy that turns searchers off)

 2. **Skepticism About Effectiveness**
    - "My customers don't use social media"
    - "I get business without social media"
    - "This doesn't work for my industry"
    - "I tried this before and it didn't work"
+   - "I've never seen this work or hear about it working"
+   - "We're already trusted"
+   - "What we do is good enough"

 3. **Scattered Approaches**
    - Different freelancer for social
    - Different person for Google Business
    - Different agency for website
    - No integration = no results
+   - No central brand or marketing message authority (brand pillars)

 4. **Deeply Entrenched Beliefs**
    - "Online marketing is overhyped"
    - "This stuff doesn't work"
    - "I don't have time for this"
    - "Marketing is too expensive"
+   - "Every marketer I've used or talk to doesn't know what they're doing"

 ### How We Win